peruvianidol/11ty-recipes/_src/recipes/003-deploy-an-eleventy-site-to-netlify.md

 ---
-title: Deploy your Eleventy site to Netlify
+title: Deploy an Eleventy site to Netlify
 ---

 This will get our site out into the world and allow us to preview changes before going live.